 Healthy Childbearing Experiences and the Newborn is the combined introductory theory course of the Perinatal and Neonatal Nursing Specialty Programs.
 This course explores a number of concepts that are foundational to the practice of perinatal and neonatal nursing and healthy childbearing experiences.
 Within the context of building partnerships, learners are exposed to holistic caring for childbearing women, their fetuses and newborns, and their families.

 This is an NSNE 7100 and NSPN 7100 shared/combined course.
 Course delivery is online.
 Students need to contact the BCIT Bookstore to order course textbook.

 Important course information will be sent to you prior to your course start

 access this information.

+As licensed health care practitioners, all learners will practice in accordance with professional standards of practice throughout the course.
 In this course, learners will have opportunities to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership, and professionalism.
 Upon successful completion of this course, students should be able to:

 Distinguish the difference between fetal growth and development and how each is assessed during pregnancy.